wting/autojump/README.md

     a different entry.
 In the above example, `j w in` would then change directory to /home/user/work/inbox.

-For more options refer to the help:
+For more options refer to help:

     autojump --help